ajwjung/calculator/README.md

 **Next Steps**

 At this time, my calculator currently does not allow the user to input floating point numbers.
-I will likely implement this feature later on when I've thought about how to change the UI in a nice way that can accomodate a new button.
+I will likely implement this feature later on when I've thought about how to change the UI in a nice way that can accommodate a new button.

-The calculator also does not have keyboard support, primarily because of how I coded the logic to perform calculations.
-I did play around with it in attempt to add keyboard support, but the only "easy" way is to duplicate the existing `displayText` function and change `click`s to the keypress names.
-However, it's not good practice to repeat that much code.

-So, I hope to revisit this project in the near future and refactor the code to implement those two features.